 “We often talk about how economic growth and capitalism have pulled millions of people out of poverty around the world and how that has reduced inequality globally, but inequality within countries has been increasing for years, and the digital revolution, the net-zero transition and the pandemic are only going to amplify that,” says Vaidehee Sachdev, people pillar lead and senior impact analyst at Aviva Investors.

 “Yet a vast proportion of companies are not meeting their social responsibility to act in the interest of all stakeholders.
 Sadly, I think we have to compel companies to care, which is ultimately a matter for policymakers – because the imperative to act is now,” she adds.

 Fundamental but fragile: Communities today

-Robust communities strengthen the social contract [defined as an agreement for mutual benefit between an individual or group and the government or community as a whole]2 and, through people’s social and political engagement, hold the state and markets to account, ensuring they do not descend into authoritarianism and cronyism.3 They are also more resilient in the face of crises and, beyond anchoring people in real human networks and giving them a sense of identity, Rajan said they play other important roles:
+Robust communities strengthen the social contract [defined as an agreement for mutual benefit between an individual or group and the government or community as a whole]7 and, through people’s social and political engagement, hold the state and markets to account, ensuring they do not descend into authoritarianism and cronyism.8 They are also more resilient in the face of crises and, beyond anchoring people in real human networks and giving them a sense of identity, Rajan said they play other important roles:

 Figure 1: Global income distribution, 1988-2008 (in 2005 US$ purchasing power parity)

 As a result, some communities in developed countries have seen large job losses.
-These have been particularly devastating in areas dominated by one or two large local employers that shut or moved production offshore.
+These have been particularly devastating in areas dominated by one or two large local employers that shut or moved production offshore (Figure 2).